FAQ

 These are the same queries as would be used in Hydrus.

-I want to search my duplicates without hashing new video files
+I want to search for duplicates without hashing new video files

 You can either use --skip-hashing

-or use a query limiting when files were imported
+, press CTRL+C while perceptual hashing is running, or use a query limiting when files were imported.

 --query="system:import time > 1 day"